Incremental Class Learning using Variational Autoencoders with Similarity Learning: Introduction

 \section{Introduction}

-In the context of machine learning, incremental learning refers to the incremental updating of a model as new data becomes available or extending the model to incorporate additional tasks.
-An incrementally trained model should ideally retain the previous knowledge attained while incorporating new knowledge as it trains \cite{syed1999incremental,polikar2001learn++}.
+Catastrophic forgetting in deep neural networks remains an open challenge~\cite{goodfellow2013empirical,fernando2017pathnet,robins1995catastrophic,draelos2017neurogenesis}.
 Some machine learning algorithms cannot retain prior knowledge while incrementally learning and suffer from catastrophic forgetting.
-This catastrophic forgetting occurs during training in which new data or tasks are presented to the model that contains few or no examples drawn from prior learned distributions~\cite{mccloskey1989catastrophic,ratcliff1990connectionist}.
+Incremental learning refers to updating a model as new data becomes available or extending the model to incorporate additional tasks.
+This catastrophic forgetting occurs during training in which new data or tasks are presented to the model with few or no examples drawn from prior learned distributions~\cite{mccloskey1989catastrophic,ratcliff1990connectionist}.
+Deep learning is widely used in the field of computer vision and is shown to have many real-world applications~\cite{wang2016hierarchical,wang2020sa,wang2021unsupervised,wang2021learning}.

-Catastrophic forgetting in neural networks remains an open challenge~\cite{goodfellow2013empirical,fernando2017pathnet,robins1995catastrophic,draelos2017neurogenesis}.
 Historically, the focus has been on incremental supervised classification.
-Similarity learning has emerged as a significant area of machine learning research with a large number of real world applications~\cite{dlamini2019author,van2020unique,manack2020deep,burns2020automated}.
-However, there is a lack of empirical evidence regarding the extent to which similarity learning is affected by catastrophic forgetting as well as techniques aimed at solving catastrophic forgetting in similarly learning~\cite{9311580}.
-There is a need to investigate the viability of existing solutions to reduce catastrophic forgetting during incremental similarity learning, which is very different from incremental learning for classification.
+Similarity learning has emerged as a significant area of machine learning research with many real-world applications~\cite{dlamini2019author,van2020unique,manack2020deep,burns2020automated}.
+Most current research focuses on preserving exemplars of previous classes to remind the network of past knowledge by finding exemplars that are useful for knowledge retention~\cite{rebuffi2017icarl,buzzega2020dark,shim2021online}.
+Recent advances include techniques such as using supervised contrastive learning with nearest-class-mean to maximize the use of exemplars~\cite{mai2021supervised}.
+In addition, some recent studies have used generative models and knowledge distillation techniques to generate synthetic data and update the memory bank periodically during incremental learning~\cite{binici2022preventing}.
+However, there is a lack of empirical evidence regarding the extent to which similarity learning is affected by catastrophic forgetting.
+Further, few techniques exist to solve catastrophically forgetting in similarity learning~\cite{9311580}.
+As such, there is a need to investigate the viability of existing solutions aimed at reducing catastrophic forgetting during incremental similarity learning, which is fundamentally different from incremental learning for classification.